inf3rno/dataflower/README.md

 **Most of the dataflow components are not yet implemented!
 I am working on the utils currently.**

+I frequently create and close issues and I write a lot of comments, so watching the repo on github is not a good idea if you don't want to get about 10 emails daily.

 ## Documentation

+No documentation yet.

-A detailed documentation will be available on GitHub Pages by the first release.
-Until then all I can provide are low quality examples.
+*A detailed documentation will be available on GitHub Pages by the first release.
+Until then all I can provide are low quality examples.*

 ### Examples